Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/models/camera.md

 By default, Wallpaper Engine will use the last position that you have used in the editor to determine the perspective that users of your 3D scene will see.
 We strongly recommend adding at least one camera asset to your scene so that you can position the user perspective reliably.

 ::: tip
 While you can add multiple cameras to your scene, Wallpaper Engine will only use the bottom-most visible camera in the asset list.
-To switch between specific angles, you can simply utilize the **camera path** functionality as described below, you should not add multiple camera for this use-case.
+To switch between specific angles automatically, you can simply utilize the **camera path** functionality as described below, you should not add multiple camera for this use-case.

 **For advanced use-cases,** you can change through multiple cameras either by using user properties that toggle the visibility of individual cameras or by changing the `visible` property via **SceneScript**.
 :::